muralidhar-nalabothula/PurcellCpp/README.md

 1) "Dielectric_slab" .
 Dielectric slab takes the following inputs in same order: (dielectric constant, thinkness of dielectric in (meter-1))
 2) "Interface" .
 Interface takes the following input: (dielectric constant of incoming medium, dielectric constant of outgoing medium, sigma_xx, sigma_xy, sigma_yx, sigma_yy)

-where sigma is optical conductuvy tensor(units Siemens) at the interface.
+where sigma is optical conductivity tensor(units Siemens) at the interface.

  Note that the order of the elements is very importrant.
-The top most elements (closer to dipole ) are arranged to left and bottom elements (far from dipole) are arranged at left.
+The top most elements (closer to dipole ) are arranged to right and bottom elements (far from dipole) are arranged at left.

 For Example, ff you have the following system: dipole ---> dielectric ---->2D material (with 2D surface optical conductivity) ---> Substrate, then you system is